sneaky-potato/sneaky-potato.github.io/content/oss/gsoc-04.md

 The whole process is documented [here](https://github.com/luainkernel/lunatik/tree/sneaky-potato/gsoc26#sniclassify) The example is a low level packet classifier which assigns priorities based on domain names.

-For this example, packets from `netflix.com` get a high bandwidth and those from `zoom.com` get a lower bandwidth.
+For this example, packets from `netflix.com` get a lower bandwidth and those from `zoom.com` get a higher bandwidth.

 Quite similar to the architecture presented in last post:
 ```kroki{type=d2}